fracchiariello/fracchiariello.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Discrete Optimization
+  - Artificial Intelligence
   - Computational Logic
   - Formal Epistemology
-  - Intelligent Systems
+  - Discrete Optimization
   - Information Systems

 # Education to show in About widget